-Important Information: The Watercress Line will reopen on Saturday 11th July 2020.
-Tickets must be pre-booked in advance of your visit or bought on the day.
+Important Information: The Watercress Line has now reopened.
+Tickets can be pre-booked in advance of your visit or bought on the day.
 Please see The Watercress Line's website for further details: www.watercressline.co.uk

 Experience the golden age of steam on the Mid Hants Railway 'Watercress Line'!
 Whether you are taking a trip down memory lane or making new ones, sit back, relax and travel through the heart of quintessential English countryside by steam train, looking towards stunning views of the South Downs National Park.

 The Watercress Line’s fares give you all day unlimited travel, so you can explore each of the four period stations (Alresford, Ropley, Medstead & Four Marks and Alton*), investigate the Watercress Line's impressive engineering sheds and see preservation in action, as well as discovering the nearby beautiful towns all on one ticket.
 It’s the perfect day out for the whole family!